Trading Forex and Fundamental Analysis

 INFLATION REPORTS

-Inflation reports are important as inflation is considered an indicator of growth but also because extended periods of higher inflation leads to higher interest rates.
-Forex markets favor strong growth and adore higher interest rates.
+Inflation reports are important because inflation is both an indicator of economic growth and a key factor influencing interest rate decisions.
+Prolonged periods of high inflation typically lead to higher interest rates.
+Forex markets favor strong growth and are especially responsive to rising interest rates.

 INSTITUTE OF SUPPLY MANAGEMENT (ISM)